TILMELD DIG - HVIS DU TØR

 Six stars

-Napalm Death at Roskilde Festival 2026 became the cosiest grindcore show I have ever seen.
-That sentence should not work.
+Napalm Death at Roskilde Festival 2026 became the coziest grindcore show I have ever seen.
+That sentence shouldn’t work.
 It should short-circuit language.
 But it does.

-There they were on Eos, one of extreme music’s most uncompromising names, delivering a concert that was at once brutal, political, silly, inclusive and, in a strange way, almost familial.
-Not familial in the “bring the kids and buy a churro” sense.
-More like an uncle who has read Noam Chomsky, hates greed, loves openness and suddenly starts bellowing like a broken concrete mixer.
+There they were on Eos, one of extreme music’s most uncompromising names, delivering a concert that was violent, political, silly, inclusive and, in a strange way, almost familial.
+Not familial as in “bring the kids and buy a churro.”
+More familial as in an uncle who has read Noam Chomsky, hates greed, loves openness and suddenly starts roaring like a broken concrete mixer.

 Frontman Mark “Barney” Greenway took the stage with a calm that was almost absurd given the sound.
-He did not look like a man about to rip a hole in Eos.
+He did not look like a man about to tear a hole in Eos.
 He looked like a British gentleman on his way to explain why tea needs to steep properly.
 Blue braces.
-A friendly face.
+Friendly face.
 Little anecdotes between songs.
-Dry humour.
-Political indignation wrapped in the kind of warmth you normally do not associate with songs that sound as if they were recorded inside an industrial washing machine.
+Dry humor.
+Political indignation wrapped in the kind of warmth you usually do not associate with songs that sound as if they were recorded inside an industrial washing machine.

-Between songs, Greenway talked about openness, religion, sexuality and the right to be different without being crushed by the system.
-It could easily have turned preachy.
+Between songs, Greenway spoke about openness, religion, sexuality and the right to be different without being crushed by the system.
+It could easily have become preachy.
 It didn’t.
-It was woke without waving a moral certificate in the air.
+It was woke without standing there waving a moral certificate.
 Just a man who meant it.
-And who could also send a few friendly greetings towards politicians with the dry observation that several of the songs about them had in fact been written long before they came to power.
+And who could also send a few friendly greetings toward politicians with the dry observation that several of the songs about them had actually been written long before they came to power.
 Lovely.
-The hatred was already lined up before the LinkedIn profile was updated.
+The hatred was already ready before the LinkedIn profile was updated.

 And then the shift happened.